JayWalker512/CryptoNoter/README.md

 * PayPal Donation<br />
 And if you prefer the traditional mode, you may donate to this project via PayPal by sending the donation to my PayPal email: cryptonoter@gmail.com

+Last but not least, i am looking forward to hearing all of the great projects built upon this web miner project.
+If you've built something great, drop me an email so that i can share with my readers, users and friends.

 ## License
 MIT https://raw.github.com/cryptonoter/CryptoNoter/master/LICENSE